-The Best Treadmills for Home Use in 2018 – The Ultimate list!
+The Best Treadmills for Home Use in 2021 – The Ultimate List!

 Cold or rainy outside?
 Or just a long way to the local gym?
 A running treadmill machine in your own home is what you need for workouts!
 This article will give you the information you need to decide which is the best treadmills for home use.

 When purchasing a new treadmill, there are a few things to consider.
-It is important that you are really sure that you want one and that you are committed to using it and that you have room for it.
+It is important that you are really sure that you want one and that you are committed to using it and that you have enough room for it.
 Read reviews to make sure you find the right one.
-If you have your own home gym, I would say that a treadmill is an essential part of the training equipment.
+If you have your own home gym, I would say that a treadmill is an essential part of the training equipment along with for instance a rowing machine.

 At the bottom of this article is a buying guide checklist I have created, which I suggest you read before buying your new treadmill.